guws0/guws/GUWS constitution.md

 	1. Full membership shall be open to registered students of Glasgow University only
 	2. Non-students may join as associate members (entirely optional).
 Associate members have no voting rights
 	3. Associate members (non-students) shall not account for more than 20% of the total membership
-	4. Society membership is defined by full matriculation at Glasgow University and membership registration on [our page of the src site](https://www.glasgowunisrc.org/organisation/guws)
+	4. Society membership is defined by full matriculation at Glasgow University and membership of [our discord server](https://discord.gg/BmGFA3KksK).
+		1. Registration on [our page of the src site](https://www.glasgowunisrc.org/organisation/guws) is preferred, however does not define membership.
 7.	**GOVERNANCE**
 	1. The society shall be under the control of membership.
 Society bank accounts must always be under the control of the CURRENT treasurer and president
 	2. The Business of the society shall be conducted by an elected committee of full members